-RESO is a nearly all-volunteer organization with a very limited paid staff (just two full-time employees, including its CEO) and hundreds of active members who collectively contribute thousands of hours annually through participation in its Workgroups, on its Board and by attending its Conferences to improve standards for the real estate industry.
+RESO is a nearly all-volunteer organization with a very limited paid staff (just three full-time employees, including its CEO) and hundreds of active members.
+Volunteer members collectively contribute thousands of hours annually through participation in RESO Workgroups, on its Board and by attending its Conferences to improve standards for the real estate industry.

-RESO has six Workgroups, which is where innovations in standards are created before they are deployed.
-They include Research & Development, Data Dictionary, Transport/Web API, Internet Tracking, Payloads, and Property Unique Identifier.
-RESO also has two active committees, the

-Technical and Marketing committees.
-Detailed information about RESO and its Workgroups is available on its website.
+RESO has seven Workgroups, which is where innovations in standards are created before they are deployed.
+They include Research & Development, Data Dictionary, Distributed Ledger Workgroup, RESO Web API, Internet Tracking, Payloads, and Universal Property Identification (UPI).
+RESO also has two active committees, the Board of Directors' Workgroup Liaison Committee and Marketing Committee.
+Detailed information about RESO Workgroups is available on its website.